open-ephys/onix-bonsai-onix1-docs/articles/tutorials/ephys-socket.md

 Ephys data in the Open Ephys GUI is represented using floating point values in units of microvolts.
 Data coming from Bonsai will need to be converted to microvolts in order to plot properly within the GUI.
-To do this, the  `Ephys Socket` processor provides the "Scale" and "Offset" values.:
+To do this, the  `Ephys Socket` processor provides the "Scale" and "Offset" values:

  $Output\, (uV)= Scale * (Input - Offset)$